telenkor/ram-drive/README.md

 - Easy mounting and unmounting

 Another feature of using this program is saving SSD resources.
 For example, if you place temporary Photoshop files or browser cache here.

+## System Requirements
+- Mac OS Yosemite (10.10) or later
+- Not tested on Apple M-series